li-xiu-qi/SmartlmageFinder/README_EN.md

 ## Project Overview

-SmartImageFinder is a modern intelligent image search engine and management system featuring a dual-layer microservice architecture design, providing high-performance image management and intelligent retrieval capabilities.
+SmartImageFinder is a modern intelligent image search engine and management system, providing high-performance image management and intelligent retrieval capabilities.
 The system integrates advanced vector search technology and AI analysis capabilities to offer users a one-stop image management solution.
+The default multimodal / text embedding model has been upgraded to Jina Embeddings v4 (replacing legacy Jina CLIP V2) for higher-quality semantic representations.

 ## 🏗️ System Architecture